DrAShabut/AndroidDev/session-4.md

 **Activity Lifecycle Methods Example**
 _**Before we start with the example, advance your Android skills and learn about TAGs in Android.**_

 - In Android, you can declare a TAG constant in your MainActivity class to use Log API for sending logs output.
 You can then view the logs in logcat.
-Log API is used to test your code, such as printing or saving information about what exactly your code is doing and what is the current data works with.
+Log API is used to test your code, such as printing or saving information about what exactly your code is doing and what the current data works with.
 So, it is important to read more about Log API in this [link](https://developer.android.com/reference/android/util/Log).

 Now let's start with the example's steps:
 1) Create a new android project and name it “ActivityLifecycle”.